Scream (1996 film): Home media

-The soundtrack of Scream was released in December 1996 by TVT Records as Scream: Music From The Dimension Motion Picture; it sold poorly.
-Scream was released on VHS and Laserdisc in June 1997, and was especially successful in the video rental market, becoming the second most rented movie of 1997 in the United States.
-In 2000, Scream was released as part of "The Ultimate Scream Collection", alongside its then-two sequels, Scream 2 (1997) and Scream 3 (2000).
-The release introduced special features including cast screen tests, outtakes, and a documentary about the making of the three films featuring interviews with Craven, Williamson, Campbell, Cox, and Arquette.
+The soundtrack of Scream was released in December 1996 by TVT Records; it sold poorly.
+Scream was released on VHS and Laserdisc on June 24, 1997.
+It was especially successful in the video rental market, becoming the second most rented film of 1997 in the United States.

+In 2000, Scream was released as part of "The Ultimate Scream Collection", alongside its two sequels, Scream 2 (1997) and Scream 3 (2000).
+The release introduced special features including cast screen tests, outtakes, and a documentary about the making of the trilogy, featuring interviews with cast and crew.
 A director's cut release of Scream restored uncut sequences removed for the theatrical release.

 The film was released on Blu-ray in 2011, including previously released special features.
 For the film's 25th anniversary in 2021, Scream was remastered and released on 4K Ultra HD Blu-ray in a steelbook case.
 Alongside the previously released special features, the remastered version included "A Bloody Legacy: Scream 25 Years Later", a documentary featuring new interviews with the cast and crew.

 In 2022, Varèse Sarabande released the score in a limited-edition six-disc box CD set and digitally, alongside Beltrami's work on other installments, as well as unreleased music, demos, and alternate versions.
 A four-LP record set was released separately in a jacket that turns into a Ghostface mask.

 Other media

-A 2011 documentary, Still Screaming: The Ultimate Scary Movie Retrospective, documents the production of the original trilogy of Scream films, and includes interviews with cast and crew from throughout the series.
+A 2011 documentary, Still Screaming: The Ultimate Scary Movie Retrospective, documents the production of the original trilogy of Scream films and includes interviews with cast and crew from throughout the series.
 A book, It All Began With A Scream by Padraic Maroney, was also released that year, offering a similar look at the production of Scream and its three immediate sequels.

-The popularity of the Ghostface character generated a variety of merchandise, and the killer's outfit remained a popular Halloween costume as of 2023.
-(Note: Attributed to multiple references:)
+The popularity of Ghostface generated a variety of merchandise and licensed appearances.
+(Note: Attributed to multiple references:) The Billy and Stu Ghostface persona (voiced by Jackson) also appears as a playable character in Mortal Kombat 1 (2023).